I’m not gonna lie… flying with a toddler isn’t exactly a walk in the park, most of the time.

 After all, as adults, we can’t expect to be entertained on a 10 hour flight, staring into the seat in front of us.

 So it’s okay to use an iPad or other devices if you need to.
-Just don’t make it your everything solution.
+Just don’t make screen time your everything solution, especially in the hour or two before you want them to go to sleep.
+Screen time keeps their brains active and it disrupts sleep patterns.

 Your toddler may have a more peaceful sleep if their mind is at rest, snuggled up to mama or dad.
 Pack a sleepy time book for when your toddler is showing tired signs.